SANJANAALSHI/MyAssignment/README.md

 Langauge Used: JavaScript, HTML, CSS

-Framework used : AngularJS , bootstrap
+Framework used : AngularJS , Bootstrap

 Objective: